noahsadir/nes-emulator/README.md

 The emulator supports one joypad whose buttons are mapped to the keyboard.

-Currently, the mapping is hardcoded in `bus.c`.
+Currently, the mapping is hardcoded in `io.c`.

 Again, due to the focus on portability, the joypad does not interact with the keyboard directly.
 Rather, the bus feeds keyboard input into the joypad.